TECHNICAL I ELECTRIC BASICS

 Both currents seem important.
 Conventional current makes calculations easier because you will mostly work with positive numbers.
 Electron flow provides a better understanding on how electronic components work, such as diodes and transistors.

-There are two types of current that are Direct Current and Alternating Current
+There are two types of current: Direct Current and Alternating Current

-Direct Current is a type of current in which electrons flow in only one direction, due to stationary positions of negative and positive polarities.
-Direct current is produced by solar panels and dc generators.
+Direct Current is a type of current in which electrons flow in only one direction, due to the stationary positions of negative and positive polarities.
+Direct current is produced by solar panels and DC generators.

 The exchange of positions between two polarities can be done by moving the magnetic field across a conductor.
 Alternating current is produced by AC generators.

-To measure current, an ammeter is put in series with circuit component being measured so that it counts the number of electrons passing through it in every second and displays then in ampares on the screen.
+To measure current, an ammeter is put in series with the circuit component being measured so that it counts the number of electrons passing through it in every second and displays them in amperes on the screen.

 The diagram below shows an ammeter connected in series with a circuit lamp.